Floe-Labs/agentkit-actions/README.md

 Coinbase AgentKit ActionProvider for the [Floe](https://floelabs.xyz) DeFi lending protocol on Base.

-Provides 15 actions that let AI agents (LangChain, OpenAI Agents SDK, CrewAI) interact with Floe's intent-based lending protocol — making Floe a first-class verb alongside "transfer" and "swap" in any AgentKit agent.
+Provides 23 actions that let AI agents (LangChain, OpenAI Agents SDK, CrewAI) interact with Floe's intent-based lending protocol — making Floe a first-class verb alongside "transfer" and "swap" in any AgentKit agent.

+Also ships a **standalone CLI** (`floe-agent`) for interactive testing without any framework integration.

 ## Installation